Dreaming about Teeth | Meaning of Teeth Dreams

 Teeth are a common dream theme with a variety of possibilities for symbolism.

-Anxiety and stress are the primary sources of dreams about problems with teeth.
+Anxiety and stress are a primary sources of dreams about problems with teeth.
 The figure of speech “grind your teeth” is associated with anxiety and stress, something that grinds you down.
 In dreams, ground down teeth are a physical representation of a personal situation—it shows how you feel.

 Anxiety and stress can also be symbolized by teeth crumbling, falling out, or cracking.
 The symbolism is created by the connection between distress in your dream about your teeth and distress in your waking life.
 The condition and appearance of your teeth can be sources of anxiety and stress, giving dreams an association to work with.